Writers’ Guidelines

 We are not responsible for unsolicited queries, manuscripts, or photos sent by mail, even those that include a self-addressed, postage-paid envelope.
 Again, by emailing your queries, you ensure that they reside in our database for future consideration.

 Please note that we work months in advance.
 Please be patient and realize that a response and/or assignment may come months, even up to a year, after your query is received.
-We generally assign four to six weeks before due date.
+We generally assign four weeks before due date.
 Payment is made upon publication.